henry-aw/M7-DatabaseAppInvesting/README.md

 # *Module 7 Challenge*
-## Application: One-click service for propert buying/rental
+## Financial Database and Web Application for Passive Investing Analysis

 **Welcome to my Module 7 Challenge repository.
 Here, you can check out the financial database and web application I built using SQL, Python and the Voila library to analyze the performance of a hypothetical exchange-traded fund (ETF).**